PublicDataWorks/complaint-manager/README.md

 docker push noipm/e2e
 ```

+### Worker Container
+The application is  using a worker process to rub background jobs (exports).
+The worker process processes jobs added to a queue (redis).
+When running locally, worker and server connect to a local Redis Container.
+On other environments they connect to RedisCloud instance.
+To connect to a redis cloud instance you must set the `REDISCLOUD_URL` environment variable.
+When using RedisCloud plugin in Heroku, the `REDISCLOUD_URL` is automatically set.

 ### Update the docker-heroku image:

 First update the Docker file in the docker-heroku directory to set the heroku npm version you want to use.